FNTwin/BayGPGO/README.md

-# GPGO - Gaussian Process GO
+# BayGPGO - Bayesian multi-objective Gaussian Process GO
-My own implementation of a Bayesian Black box Optimization with Gaussian Process as a surrogate model.
+A custom (and from scratch) implementation of a Black box multi-objective Optimization with Gaussian Process as a surrogate model.
-It is still in development but it was successfully used to achieve a bottom up optimization of the Dissipative Particle Dynamics force field for a complex system of polymers chains functionalized gold nanoparticles in a water solvent.
+It is still in development but it was successfully used to achieve a bottom up optimization of the Dissipative Particle Dynamics force field for a complex system of polymers chains functionalized gold nanoparticles in a water solvent and a PEG Brownian dynamics model by doing both single and multi objective routine.

 # Hyperparameters
 The Hyperparameters of the GP are optimized by the common technique of maximizing the Log Marginal Likelihood.
 In this repository this is achieved by using a search grid (although not in an efficient way) or by using the scipy optimizer module (L-BFGS-B, TNC, SLSCP).